avk1943/avk1943/README.md

 ## 💼 Professional Experience

+### AI Engineer Intern
+**RadicalAI** | Remote | July 2024 - Present
+- Developed an AI-powered quiz generation tool leveraging Google Gemini, LangChain, and ChromaDB, resulting in a 20% increase in user engagement and retention metrics.
+- Implemented a vector database using RAG to enhance the efficiency and accuracy of the quiz generation process, leading to a 30% reduction in processing time.
+- Revamped environment variable management system by transitioning from .env files to Google Cloud Secrets Manager, increasing security measures and reducing the risk of sensitive information exposure.
+- Automated feature deployment process by creating a CI/CD pipeline using GitHub actions and Docker, reducing feature staging time by 20%.

 ### Junior Machine Learning Engineer
-**Omdena** | Remote | Apr 2024 - Present
+**Omdena** | Remote | Apr 2024 - June 2024
 - Developed and optimized ensemble machine learning models to predict claim amounts for personal injury cases with a 70% accuracy rate.
-- Implemented XGBoost and LightGBM regression models, improving prediction accuracy by 20%.
+- Implemented Random Forest regression models, improving prediction accuracy by 20%.
 - Utilized pandas and numpy for data preprocessing, reducing overall processing time by 10%.
 - Led geospatial data collection, increasing project efficiency and accuracy by 25%.